Najnomics/RewardFlow/README.md

 ## 🎯 Partner Integration

-**RewardFlow** is built using the **Hourglass AVS Template**, providing a comprehensive solution for cross-chain reward distribution in the Uniswap V4 ecosystem.
+**RewardFlow** is built using the **Hourglass AVS Template** for EigenLayer, providing a comprehensive solution for cross-chain reward distribution in the Uniswap V4 ecosystem.

-- **EigenLayer Integration**: Built on the Hourglass AVS template for decentralized reward aggregation
+- **EigenLayer Integration**: Built on the Hourglass AVS template for decentralized reward aggregation and operator management
-- **Uniswap V4**: Native integration with Uniswap V4 hooks for seamless LP reward tracking
+- **Uniswap V4**: Native integration with Uniswap V4 hooks for seamless LP reward tracking and MEV capture
+- **Across Protocol**: Cross-chain reward distribution infrastructure for efficient multi-chain transfers

 ## 🎁 Project Description